jross365/LMStudio-Client/README.md

 The way that I've implemented Settings with **Get-LMResponse** is that:

 - If you **don't** specify **\-Settings**, the function uses the Config settings
-- If you **do** specify **\-Settings**, the function uses internally-defined defaults.
+- If you **do** specify **\-Settings** but a particular variable doesn't pass validation, the function uses internally-defined defaults.

 My reason for doing this is that the **\-Settings** parameter exists to explicitly override the Config File.
 If settings provided don't pass validation, falling back to the Config File defaults would negate the whole reason for using **\-Settings**: to apply something other than what is configured.

 I need to work through the following two sections:
 **✅** User Prompt Checking for **$LMStudioVars** and **\-Settings** configs, respectively.

-⬜️ Dialog File generation for the above two conditions.
+✅ Dialog File generation for the above two conditions.

 I've made decent enough progress, I'll pick up the Dialog Folder/File management and creation (via template) tomorrow.w